mamun4023/Intripid/README.md

-# Intripid Web site for travel agency
+# Intripid Web site for travel agency.
+Its an open source project.

-## Getting Started

 ## run dev start